-Species Removal Method Removal Timing Plant Disposal Bull thistle Regular cutting or pulling can help wear down plant reserves, reduce plant growth, and reduce populations, but is not likely to eradicate the species.
-Cutting and pulling are best done before flowering to eliminate seed production.
-If plants are cut prior to flowering, the plant material can be left on the site to decompose.
-If plants are cut post flowering, all plant parts, including flower heads, should be bagged and disposed of properly in a landfill.
-Canada thistle Regular cutting or pulling can help wear down plant reserves, reduce plant growth, and reduce populations, but is not likely to eradicate the species.
-Cutting and pulling are best done before flowering to eliminate seed production.
-If plants are cut prior to flowering, the plant material can be left on the site to decompose.
-If plants are cut post flowering, all plant parts, including flower heads, should be bagged and disposed of properly in a landfill.
-English holly English holly can be removed by hand pulling small seedlings or cutting mature trees at ground level removing all plant material.
-Removal is best done before flowering to eliminate seed production.
-Holly does not root again once removed, so it can also be piled to desiccate on site.
-Can be bagged and disposed of properly in a landfill.
+Species Removal Method Removal Timing Plant Disposal Bull thistle Regular cutting or pulling can Cutting and pulling are best If plants are cut prior to flowering, the help wear down plant done before flowering to plant material can be left on the site to reserves, reduce plant growth, eliminate seed production. decompose. and reduce populations, but is If plants are cut post flowering, all not likely to eradicate the plant parts, including flower heads, species. should be bagged and disposed of properly in a landfill.
+Canada thistle Regular cutting or pulling can Cutting and pulling are best If plants are cut prior to flowering, the help wear down plant done before flowering to plant material can be left on the site to reserves, reduce plant growth, eliminate seed production. decompose. and reduce populations, but is If plants are cut post flowering, all not likely to eradicate the plant parts, including flower heads, species. should be bagged and disposed of properly in a landfill.
+English holly English holly can be removed Removal is best done before Holly does not root again once by hand pulling small flowering to eliminate seed removed, so it can also be piled to seedlings or cutting mature production. desiccate on site. trees at ground level removing Can be bagged and disposed of all plant material. properly in a landfill.
 Do not compost.
-English ivy Can be removed by hand pulling and cutting of vines.
-Roots should be pulled so no rooted portions re-grow.
-Removal should occur fall, when plants are easier to remove due to moist soil conditions.
-Bagged and disposed of properly in a landfill.
+English ivy Can be removed by hand Removal should occur fall, Bagged and disposed of properly in a pulling and cutting of vines. when plants are easier to landfill.
 Do not compost.
+Roots should be pulled so no remove due to moist soil rooted portions re-grow. conditions.

 Species Removal Method Removal Timing Plant Disposal

 Himalayan Can be removed by pulling or Removal should occur in the Burned or bagged and disposed of

 blackberry cutting the canes from the spring and early summer properly in a landfill.
 Do not compost.

 ground.
 If possible, dig out the before they produce berries

 roots, paying careful attention as canes that are cut as the

 not to damage nearby plant is producing flowers

 vegetation. are least likely to re-sprout.

 Scotch broom Avoid disturbing the soil which Scotch broom removal Bagged and disposed of properly in a

 can stimulate dormant broom should occur mid-April landfill.
 Do not 'recycle' garden debris

 seeds to sprout.
 Small broom through early June before its or compost.

 plants can be pulled easily seed pods begin to open.
-95

 from the ground by hand

 without disturbing the soil.

 Larger plants should be cut

 below the root crown using

 loppers or a pruning saw.

-E-71 A. E-73 3

 Spurge laurel Spurge laurel can be removed Can be removed year-round.
 Removed plants should be bagged

-by pulling small plants or 89 and disposed of properly in a landfill.
+by pulling small plants or and disposed of properly in a landfill.

 cutting larger plants just below Do no transport inside an enclosed

 the soil.
 Spurge laurel stems vehicle as the plants can cause

 may re-sprout after cutting and respiratory irritation.

-numerous seedlings may 8
+numerous seedlings may

 germinate so repeated site

 visits are necessary.
 Always

 wear gloves when handling

 spurge laurel because it

 produces a noxious substance

 which can cause severe eye

 and skin irritation.
 Avoid

 spreading berries during

 removal.